5 Steps to Embrace Digital Workplace

 When they motivate subordinates to embrace digital workplace trends rather than formally force those onto them, they gradually build a foundation for future-ready teams.

 Deloitte points out shifts in management style in the pre- and post-pandemic business landscape.
-In its research, the company reports changes in numbers that emphasizes how important it is nowadays to have leaders of a different breed:
+In its Human Capital Trends research, the company reports changes in numbers that emphasizes how important it is nowadays to have leaders of a different breed:

 Strong and committed leaders can show their staff what is possible.
 Using their own story, they can prove that digital technology in the workplace can serve as the main drive for organizational change, where each employee contributes to the overall success of a business.